ataverascrespo/RecordRack/README.md

 # About
-This project is developed fully by Alex Taveras-Crespo as part of an ongoing full stack development project.
+This project is developed fully by Alex Taveras-Crespo.